jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 # September
+## Day 24
+#### Meanwhile in Texas, Elmer Doolin was trying to sell chips made from corn dough.
+This was an old Mexican recipe, which Doolin had found in San Antonio, Texas.
+At first, these Fritos corn chips were made in Mr. Doolin's mother's kitchen.

+#### In 1945, he granted the H. W. Lay Co. the rights to make Fritos corn chip for the American southeast.
+In 1961, the two companies merged to become Frito-Lay Inc. In 1965, Frito-Lay merged with Pepsi to become PepsiCo.
+Inc., one of the largest snack food and beverage companies in the world.

+#### Why are potato chips and corn chips so popular?
+Well, they are versatile.
+You can eat them by themselves or with a sandwich for lunch.
+They can replace other forms of potatoes and corn.
+They can also come in various flavors.
+For example, potato chip flavors include ketchup, salt and vinegar, barbeque, dill pickle and cheddar.

+#### Potato chips can be thick or thin, ridged or flat, spicy or bland.
+Chips can be made from many things besides potatoes.
+There is corn dough and tortilla dough, of course.
+But chips can also be made from sweet potatoes, parsnips, taro root, peppers and other vegetables.

+#### One caution about potato chips is that they are not a good source of nutrition.
+Because snack chips usually contain a lot of fat, they can also lead to weight gain.
+It is better not to eat snack chips too often, and not to eat them instead of healthier foods.

 ## Day 23
 #### The slaves were mainly used to pick crops like cotton and tobacco.
 Harriet Tubman was illiterate.
 Later in life, when she was in danger of being captured, she picked up a book and pretended to read it.
 This fooled the bounty hunters.